zhouxdd/cs224w-notes/machine-learning-with-networks/graph-neural-networks.md

 title: Graph Neural Networks
 ---

-In the previous section, we have learned how to represent a graph using "shallow" encoders.
+In the previous section, we have learned how to represent a graph using "shallow encoders".
 Those techniques give us powerful expressions of a graph in a vector space, but there are limitations as well.
 In this section, we will explore three different approaches using graph neural networks to overcome the limitations.

 ## Limitations of "Shallow Encoders"
-* Shallow Encoders do not scale, as every node has its own embeddings.
+* Shallow Encoders do not scale, as each node has a unique embedding.
 * Shallow Encoders are inherently transductive.
 It can only generate embeddings for a single fixed graph.
-* Node Feature are not taken into consideration.
+* Node Features are not taken into consideration.
 * Shallow Encoders cannot be generalized to train with different loss functions.

 Fortunately, graph neural networks can solve the above limitations.

 ## Graph Convolutional Networks (GCN)

 Traditionally, neural networks are designed for fixed-sized graphs.
-For example, we could consider an image as a fixed-size graph or a piece of text as a line graph.
+For example, we could consider an image as a grid graph or a piece of text as a line graph.
 However, most of the graphs in the real world have an arbitrary size and complex topological structure.
 Therefore, we need to define the computational graph of GCN differently.

 ### Setup
-Given $$G = (V, A, X)$$ be a graph such that:
+Given a graph $$G = (V, A, X)$$ such that:
 * $$V$$ is the vertex set
 * $$A$$ is the adjacency matrix
 * $$X\in \mathbb{R}^{m\times\rvert V \rvert}$$ is the node feature matrix